vicidroiddev/amalia/documentation/docs/gettingstarted.md

 ##2.
 Define presenter

 Extend from the `BasePresenter` class and load all your data here.
-When you are finished loading push an appropriate state.
+When you are finished loading, push an appropriate state.
+Before loading, you can push a state to represent _loading_.
+This can be rendered in the view event as a progress dialog or an empty state view.

 ```kotlin
 class DiscoverTvPresenter() :